May 28, 2016

 Jogging northeast I came across the campus of the University of Bologna, founded in 1088 and the oldest university in the world.
 This used to be one of the world’s finest higher education institution, claiming Copernicus, Dante and a handful of Nobel laureates as faculty.
 Graffiti had covered large swathes of the walls, many of which were ideological or political.

 That’s it.
 I met up with my wife at Osteria dell’Orsa, but the queue was already more than a dozen people long.
 We opted to the nearby Trattoria Anna Maria.
-The pasta was uninspiring, especially considering we were in the home of Spaghetti Bolognese.
+The pasta was uninspiring, especially considering we were at the founding place of Spaghetti Bolognese.